Silent Abandonment in Contact Centers: Estimating Customer Patience from Uncertain Data: Estimating Customer Patience with Silent Abandonment

 \subsection{The EM Algorithm: Model Assumption and Formulation}

-The problem of missing information on uSab customers stems from the fact that we do not know whether they received short service, in which case their patience would be right-censored, or whether they silently abandoned, in which case their patience would be left-censored.
-Nonetheless, we know that the length of time these customers waited in the queue, and hence their virtual wait time is uncensored.
+The problem of missing information on uSab customers stems from not knowing whether they received one-exchange service (Sr1), in which case their patience would be right-censored, or they silently abandoned, in which case their patience would be left-censored.
+Nonetheless, we know that the time these customers waited in the queue, and hence their virtual wait time, is uncensored.